SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ## Overview {#protobufs-overview}

+Protocol  Buffers ("protobufs")
-Protocol  buffers  are  Google's    language-neutral,  platform-neutral, extensible mechanism for serializing structured data   -- think XML, but smaller, faster, and simpler.
+are  Google's    language-neutral,  platform-neutral, extensible mechanism for serializing structured data   -- think XML, but smaller, faster, and simpler.
 You define how   you  want your data to be structured once.
 This takes the form of   a  template that describes the